 When I studied at university, I started to really make pictures.
 I froze storytelling moments, which normally only last a hundredths of a second.
 Even today, I’m still amazed at how an image can be worth a thousand words.
 After school, I assisted Felix Rachor for 2 years.
 He was one of the best mentors.
 Inspiring, distilling a good work habit, and encouraging me to create my own images.

 Today, I shoot documentaries for magazines, cover-artwork, ads and commissioned portraits.
 I spend a lot of time preparing for my pictures, and I spend even more time nurturing my passion and my knowledge.
 I share my knowledge with the people I meet, and I’m happy when someone can learn from what I do.
 Why you might ask?
 When we can teach someone or inspire someone to do something, they might make that same impact on another person.
 Small acts can make a big impact.

-Over the years, I have had the honour of receiving a few awards (e.g. the Moscow International Foto Award, 1st Place for Events: Music and 2nd Place for Events: Overall), working with great companies, and even more so, amazing people all over the world.
+Over the years, I have had the honour of receiving awards (e.g. to be one of the 200 best ad photographers worldwide by Lürzer’s Archive for 2018/2019, the Moscow International Foto Award, 1st Place for Events: Music and 2nd Place for Events: Overall 2016), working with great companies, and even more so, amazing people all over the world.
 Some of those include Paul van Dyk, Eric Schmidt (Google), Martin Solveig, Miriam Bryant, ZEDD, Moonbootica, Dubfire, Creative Primates, Axel Springer and the guys and girls over at Warner Music.